 I love my kitchen knives.
 But then, I love to cook.
 If you're not passionate about cooking, you don't need lovable knives and happily, there are quite decent ones available at an affordable price.
 No one needs a complete set of name-brand, prestige knives.

-My favorite high-end brands are Henckels, Wusthof, and Kershaw Shun.
+My favorite high-end brands are Henckels and Kershaw Shun.
 For value, Victorinox Forschner are the best deal — very inexpensive, yet they consistently have scored top ratings in Consumer Reports and Cook's Illustrated.
-I haven't used them but I looked at them and they seem great, though not as fancy and stylish as some of the others.
+I finally added one to my drawer and a curious thing happened: I found myself using it more and more, and neglecting my much pricier knives.
+Not as fancy and stylish as some of the others, but it's lightweight, well-balanced, and stays very sharp.
 They are available in restaurant supply stores and at Smart and Final.

 I think it's very important to handle the knife before you buy.
 This is one time where mail-order is not a good idea.